 Employers are not required to report scholarship or fellowship payments to the Internal Revenue Service.
 Since there are no reporting requirements, the University of Nebraska does not issue a Form 1099 Miscellaneous Income, or a Form W-2 for these payments.
 It is the responsibility of the individual to report scholarship and fellowship income to the IRS.

-Scholarships for men and women athletes are available at the discretion of the Athletic Director and the coaching staff.
-An individual coach may, if he/she desires, offer a total or partial scholarship to a prospective student athlete.
-To be eligible, the recipient must meet the transfer and/or entrance requirements of this institution, as well as the standards of the National Collegiate Athletic Association (NCAA).
+Scholarships for athletes are available at the discretion of the Athletic Director and the coaching staff.
+An individual coach may, if desired, offer a total or partial scholarship to a prospective student athlete.
+To be eligible, the recipient must meet UNK transfer and/or entrance requirements, as well as the standards of the National Collegiate Athletic Association (NCAA).

 New freshmen admitted by February 1 will be considered for Board of Regent's, Chancellor's, and Dean's Scholarships.
 No additional application is required.

-The Board of Regent's Scholarship is a full tuition waiver for up to 125 undergraduate credits or upon the recipient's completion of a bachelor's degree, whichever comes first.
+The Board of Regent's Scholarship is a full tuition waiver for up to 125 undergraduate credits or through the recipient's completion of a bachelor's degree, whichever comes first.
 This program is for graduates of Nebraska high schools only.
-The scholarship requires the student to be full-time.
+The scholarship requires full-time status.

 The Chancellor's Scholarship is a $3000 tuition waiver per academic year.
 It is available for up to eight semesters or through the student's graduation with a bachelor's degree, whichever comes first.
-The scholarship requires the student to be full-time.
+The scholarship requires full-time status.

 The Dean's Scholarship is a $2000 tuition waiver per academic year.
 It is awarded for up to eight semesters or through the student's graduation, whichever comes first.
-This scholarship requires the student to be full-time.
+This scholarship requires full-time status.

 The Nebraska Legacy Scholarship was established by the Board of Regents and pays the difference between resident and non-resident tuition for qualified students whose parent(s) graduated from one of the University of Nebraska campuses.
 In order to receive this scholarship students must be the natural born or legally adopted child of a University of Nebraska graduate.
 Step-parent or legal guardian status does not apply.
 Students also must rank in the upper 1/3 (33%) of their high school graduating class or have a composite ACT score of 24 or SAT score of 1110.